sjadams5331/MedNet-Enterprise-Lab/03-MedNet-TicketingSystem/01-deployment-and-authentication.md

-# Deployment & Authentication Integration — osTicket Helpdesk Lab
+# Deployment and Authentication

-## Purpose
+## Overview

 This document describes the deployment, baseline configuration, and Active Directory authentication integration of the osTicket helpdesk platform on Debian GNU/Linux 12.
 Together these establish a stable, secure, AD-integrated application suitable for internal enterprise use.

-Deployment and authentication are documented together here because osTicket is not domain-joined — AD integration is handled entirely at the application layer via LDAPS rather than through host-level domain membership.
+Deployment and authentication are documented together here because osTicket is not domain-joined: AD integration is handled entirely at the application layer via LDAPS rather than through host-level domain membership.
 Treating them as a single narrative better reflects how the system was actually built.

+---

 ## Deployment Scope and Constraints